- Visit famous sites in Berlin, like the Berlin Wall Museum, the Charlottenburg Palace, and the Botanical Gardens and Berlin Zoo!

 - Study alongside UNL students, and other university students from around the world, in an intensive language institute!

-- Earn 3 UNL credits plus up to 17 language course credits from DiD that can be transferred to UNL!
+- Earn 3 UNL credits plus up to 17 language course credits from the Humboldt Institut that can be transferred to UNL!

 Course of Study

 This program is centered on intensive German language courses and is designed for UNL undergraduate students.
-After testing at UNL prior to departure, as well as completing a placement exam upon arrival in Berlin, students will be placed into language classes at the DiD according to their language proficiency.
-In addition to the coursework at DiD, students will also take the UNL course GERM 322 taught by the on-site Resident Director (UNL faculty member).
+After testing at UNL prior to departure, as well as completing a placement exam upon arrival in Berlin, students will be placed into language classes at the Humboldt Institut according to their language proficiency.
+In addition to the coursework at the Humboldt Institut, students will also take the UNL course GERM 322 taught by the on-site Resident Director (UNL faculty member).

 At the conclusion of the spring semester program, students will have the option to return to the U.S. or to participate on the summer program in addition to the spring semester program.
-The summer extended program includes either 1) an internship for up to three months applying your German language skills or 2) eight weeks of further course work at DiD.
+The summer extended program includes either 1) an internship for up to three months applying your German language skills or 2) ten weeks of further course work at the Humboldt Institut.
 All participants on the summer extended program will also take GERM 302 taught by the on-site Resident Director (UNL faculty member).
 For more information, please visit the Summer Extended Program site in MyWorld.

 Students earn up to 17 transfer credits for their coursework at DiD in intensive German language courses and participation in cultural activities, as well as three credits of UNL coursework for GERM 322.